mbaetgen-wup/gst-projectm/README.md

 **Example:** `735 samples per frame at 44.1 kHz = ~60 FPS.`

-**Note:** Live pipelines are auto-detected by the plugin.
-For cases where auto-detection is not appropriate, the `is-live` property can be configured.
+**Note:** Live pipelines are auto-detected by the plugin if Gstreamer supports it (not supported on Windows).
+For Windows or other cases where auto-detection is not appropriate, the `is-live` property can be configured.
+The default mode is offline rendering, `is-live=false`.

 **Live pipelines only:** Frames may be dropped or rendering FPS adjusted if frame rendering can't keep up with pipeline caps FPS.